TABLE OF CONTENTS

 - Users can integrate their PayPal merchant account with PayPal Zettle

-- It’s an excellent credit card reader for iPhones and Androids
+- Excellent credit card reader for iPhones and Androids

 - PayPal allows a wide range of payments, including cryptocurrency